 The difference between engaged and disengaged represents a gap of 79% of employees who could be more productive and aren’t.

 Engaged employees tend to perform better, come up with better ideas, be more innovative and maintain teamwork at the best level.

 2. Higher retention rate

 An engaged employee who is invested in his everyday activities is less likely to leave the company.
-Make a point from keeping everyone, especially top talent.
+Make a point of keeping everyone, especially top talent.

 Every new hire starts with certain expectations and desires, and if your organization doesn’t meet those, they will begin searching for something better.
 Engaged employees reduce the cost of turnover and help in improving retention rates.

-People who are excited about their work are usually the ones you want talking to your customers.
+People who are excited about their work are usually the ones you want to talk to your customers.
 Why?
 Because their passion will be noticed and because your company’s image only has to gain from this.
-If your employees feel appreciated, they tend to behave towards the customers and are more inclined to deliver a superior customer experience and increase satisfaction.
+If your employees feel appreciated, they tend to behave towards the customers and are more inclined to deliver a superior customer experience and increase job satisfaction.